-Goal 3: DIP - Plano ISD will increase student learning in Science as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Science from 2019 to 2022.
+Goal 3: DIP - Plano ISD will increase student learning in Science as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Science from 2022 to 2023.

-Performance Objective 1: The percent of Williams students taking the Biology EOC (first-time testers and re-testers) that score Meets or above grade level will increase from 62% in 2019 to 65% by June 2022.
+Performance Objective 1: The percent of Williams students taking the Biology EOC (first-time testers and re-testers) that score Meets or above grade level will increase from 52% in 2022 to 53% by June 2023.
+The Emergent Bilingual student group performance will increase from 21% in 2022 to 24% in 2023.